Toglefritz/flutter_splendid_ble/README.md

     );
   }

-  /// Dispose stream subscription when it's no longer needed to prevent memory leaks. void dispose() {
+  /// Dispose the stream subscription when it's no longer needed to prevent memory leaks. void dispose() {
     _bluetoothStatusStream?.cancel();
   }